How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker pull <image_name>:<tag>

-- If using a private registry, re-authenticate:
+- Re-authenticate if using a private registry:

 docker login <registry_url>